SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/farm-explorer/farm-dashboard.md

 Drill opens the following reports:

-* Servers          --> Servers List
+* Servers tile - drills to Servers List report.

-* SQL Servers      --> SQL Info
+* SQL Servers tile - drills to SQL Info report.

-* Web Applications --> Web Applications List
+* Web Applications tile -drills to Web Applications List.

-* Site Collections --> Site Collections List
+* Site Collections tile - drills to Site Collections List.

 A Horizontal bar chart shows top __Databases__ and __Site Collections__ by its Total Size.
 A drill is performed by clicking on any of the bars on the chart, showing a Content Databases report for the Top Databases as well as Usage and Properties report for the Top Site Collections.